While storytelling today is critical to resume writing, there is an art to using your life story in the interview.

 What happens if you tell your life story in the interview?

 The Life Story Teller is often immune to the effect he or she has on the listener.
 He doesn’t see the eyes glaze over and he misinterprets the smiling and nodding for affirmation that he should tell even more stories.
-If you use this strategy of telling the whole story in the interview, you will probably not be offered a next interview much less the job.
-Even if you make the story interesting, you are still probably alienating your audience.
+If you use this strategy of telling your life story in the interview, you will probably not be offered the next interview much less the job.
+Even if you make the story interesting, you still probably alienate your audience.

 Analyze your interview story before you get to the interview.

-Contemplate how you can choose highlights that correlate with the company needs and your talents.
-Show and tell them your success stories instead of creating what one of my clients called “the obituary” when I was coaching him for his next interview.
-You want to know the company well enough and if possible the interviewer well enough through active researching the targets so that you are speaking to their needs not just retelling your life story in a point by point message.
+Contemplate how you can choose highlights to correlate with the company needs and your talents.
+Show and tell them your success stories.
+Don’t create what one of my clients called “the obituary” when I was coaching him for his next interview.
+Know the company well enough and the interviewer through active researching the targets so that you are speaking to their needs not just retelling your life story in a point-by-point message.

 What does “tell me about yourself” mean?